nricciardi/taskup/README.md

 The roles can be modified in a second moment if the user has specific permission.

+## Task Dashboard
+The _Dashboard_ is the application core.
+It is used to manage tasks.
+Based on user's permission, the logged user is able to see all tasks or only assigned task.
+Dashboard is divided in a different section for each task status.
+For example _To-do_ state, _Doing_ state, _Done_ state and so on.
+Dashboard has a _sticky_ header used to keep in mind the current task status visualized, the number of task for current status and it also has two buttons to go in the default _next_ and _prev_ status.
+For example, _doing_ status may have _to-do_ as previously status and _done_ as next status.
+In addition,

 ## User Profile
 Each logged user is able to manage own profile using _My Profile_ page.
 It can be accessed through dropdown menu on header avatar: